Applaudo/objective-c-style-guide/README.md

 ## Constants

+- Avoid declaring constants inside ProjectName-Prefix.pch file.
-Avoid magic numbers with no meaning, preferring instead a named variable or constant (see following examples).
+- Avoid magic numbers with no meaning, preferring instead a named variable or constant (see following examples).

 ### Integers